 - Groups selected for the Grand Final must perform the same work, with the same personnel as in their First Round performance video.
 Any changes to personnel must be approved by the Strike A Chord Artistic Director.

 - Any combination of instruments and/or voice may be used, with one musician on each part, but the group may not include a conductor.
 Amplification is not permitted except in the case of instruments which by their nature require it or where required by the score.
 Vocalists are not permitted to use a microphone.

-- Repertoire should be broadly classical in style.
+- Repertoire should be broadly classical in style, including classical non-western music.
 No jazz, musical theatre, pop or rock music.
 Classical works with jazz or folk influence may be permissible at the discretion of the Artistic Director.
-If you are in any doubt as to the eligibility of a work, please contact championship management for confirmation.
+If you are in any doubt as to the eligibility of a work, please contact Strike A Chord management for confirmation.

 - Each group must perform either one entire piece of music, or one or more movements from a larger single work.
 Two or more works by different composers, or movements from different works, are not permitted*.
 Repeats are optional.
-No cuts to music will be allowed, except in exceptional circumstances, and written approval must be obtained from championship management.
+No cuts to music will be allowed, except in exceptional circumstances, and written approval must be obtained from Strike A Chord management.

-*Repertoire Exception for Vocal Groups: Vocal Groups are permitted to submit two or more different works to make up the minimum time restriction.
+*Repertoire Exception for Vocal Groups: Vocal Groups are permitted to submit two or more different works to make up the minimum time limit.
 The combined time must not exceed 12 minutes.

 - The total performance time for each group must not be less than 4 minutes or more than 12 minutes.
 Performance time is from the start of the first note until the end of the last note of the complete performance, and includes time between movements (or works, for vocal groups).